How to Optimize Your Devices for Maximum Speed and Efficiency

 A lighter browser setup improves speed.

-What I personally would recommend is https://brave.com/
+What I personally would recommend is brave.com

 ✔ 14.
 Monitor System Performance